benlau/quickflux/README.md

 AppScript also manage the life cycle of registered callbacks.
 You could remove them by a single function.
 Nothing will leave in memory.

+**Remarks: AppScript is not a solution for making Store component**

 Example Code:
 [quickflux/ImagePickerScript.qml at master · benlau/quickflux](https://github.com/benlau/quickflux/blob/master/examples/photoalbum/scripts/ImagePickerScript.qml)